nathan-at-least/moveiter/README.md

 | Finite   | [FiniteMoveIterator]   | [AsyncFiniteMoveIterator]   |
 | Terminal | [TerminalMoveIterator] | [AsyncTerminalMoveIterator] |

-This allows implementors and consumers to select the appropriate trait with fine-grained semantics.

 # Semantics At a Glance

 Each trait is based on a single provided `into_next` method: